Carlisle Indian Industrial School: 20th century

+In the late 20th century, there was a reexamination of assimilation efforts by the U.S. government, and practices at Carlisle and other similar schools served as the basis for some of that reexamination.
+Some Native Americans criticized the break-up of their families for years as students were sent off to such boarding schools and were seen as efforts to force children away from their families' cultures.
+Pratt's views on assimilation also were criticized.

+On December 9, 2024, President Joe Biden designated the site coextensive with the national historic landmark as a national monument.
+The School Road Gateposts will be transferred from the Army to the National Park Service, and the agencies will cooperatively manage the monument.
+Indian tribes will have co-stewardship of the monument.

 Contemporary institutions

+The Carlisle Indian Industrial School National Historic Landmark is partly within Carlisle Borough and partially within North Middleton Township.

 U.S. Army Heritage and Education Center

 The U.S. Army Heritage and Education Center (USAHEC), in Carlisle, Pennsylvania, is the U.S. Army's primary historical research facility.
 With its oldest part established in 1967, and later reorganized in 1999 and reorganized again in 2013, the center consists of the U.S. Army Military History Institute (U.S.A.M.H.I.) (of 1967), the Army Heritage Museum (A.H.M.), the Digital Archives Division, the Historical Services Division, the Research and Education Services, and the U.S.A.H.E.C.
 Staff.
 The U.S. Army Heritage and Education Center is part of the United States Army War College, but has its own 56-acre (230,000 m2) campus in Middlesex Township nearby the Carlisle Barracks.

 U.S. Army War College—Jim Thorpe Sports Day

 Jim Thorpe Sports Day is the biggest annual extracurricular event at the U.S. Army War College.
-Began in 1974, the competition in ten sports is among the military's senior service schools, the Army, Navy and Air Force academies.
+Begun in 1974, the competition in ten sports is among the military's senior service schools, the Army, Navy and Air Force academies.
 The sports are played at Carlisle Barracks' historic Indian Field, where Jim Thorpe once displayed the teamwork, discipline and physical fitness that inspires the name of the athletic games at Carlisle.